SOUTH MOUNTAIN ZINC-SILVER-GOLD-SILVER PROJECT

-BeMetals has an option agreement to acquire up to a 100% interest in the high-grade South Mountain Zinc-Silver Project located in southwestern Idaho, USA.
-The project hosts one of highest-grade zinc-equivalent mineral resources in all North America and the property includes significant infrastructure.
-The South Mountain property (see Figure 1) was a past producer and according to historic smelter records, the consolidated property produced over 53,000 tons of ore at an average grade of 14.5% Zn from 1941 to 1953.
-The underground workings at the existing Sonneman level has been upgraded over the past 10 years and remains in excellent condition for the resumption of underground exploration activities and potentially for future production.
-Importantly, all the known mineralized zones on the property are on patented (private) land and are permitted for exploration activities.
-BeMetals is moving forward with two phases of drill programs to expand the known mineral resource on the property.
-The current mineral resource estimate is outlined in the table below.
+BeMetals has an option agreement to acquire up to a 100% interest in the high-grade South Mountain Zinc-Silver-Gold-Copper Project located in southwestern Idaho, USA.
+The project currently hosts one of highest-grade zinc-equivalent mineral resources in all North America and the property includes significant infrastructure.
+The South Mountain property (see Figure 1) was a past producing mine and according to historic smelter records, the consolidated property produced over 53,000 tons of ore at an average grade of 14.5% Zn from 1941 to 1953.
+The underground workings at the existing Sonneman level has been upgraded over the past 10 years and remains in excellent condition for our ongoing underground exploration activities and potentially for future production.
+Importantly, all the known mineralized zones on the property are on patented (private) land and are fully permitted for exploration activities.
+By the end of 2020, BeMetals will have completed two phases of drill programs to expand the known mineral resource on the property.
+Upon completion of the 2019/2020 drill campaigns, the Company plans to update the existing mineral resource estimate during the first half of 2021 and then complete a preliminary economic assessment around the middle of 2021.

 In April 2019, a 43-101 compliant Independent Technical Report was completed by Hard Rock Consulting, LLC. for BeMetals’ South Mountain Zinc-Silver Project.
-Click here to view the Technical Report.
+View a summary of the current mineral resource estimate in the table below or Click here to view the Technical Report.

 - The effective date of the mineral resource estimate is April 1, 2019.
 The QP for the estimate is Mr. Randall K. Martin of Hard Rock Consulting, LLC., who is independent of the vendor (“Thunder Mountain Gold Inc.”), the property and BeMetals.